dongliang3571/Web-Network-Notes/README.md

 An identity can contain multiple claims with multiple values and can contain multiple claims of the same type.

-## X.509, certificate, CA, keystore, truststore, private key
+### X.509, certificate, CA, keystore, truststore, private key, HTTPS

 #### keystore vs truststore